kensanata/phoebe/README.md

       so on
 - `--wiki_pages` is an extra page to show in the main menu; you can use this option multiple times
+- `--wiki_mime_type` is a MIME type to allow for uploads; text/plain is always allowed and doesn't need to be listed; you can also just list the type without a subtype, eg. `text` will allow all sorts of texts
 - `--host` is the hostname to serve; the default is `localhost` – you probably want to pick the name of your machine, if it is reachable from the Internet